-In collaboration with Institute of Life Fertility Specialists Center at Iaso Hospital and well known genetic labaratories we offer PGT-A/PGT-M. Embryological staff is highly experienced and they can deal with almost all known genetic conditions.
-Cost for PGS and PGD in Greece is highly competitive in comparison to the rest of Europe and the US.
+In collaboration with Institute of Life Fertility Specialists Center at Iaso Hospital and well known genetic labaratories , we offer PGT-A/PGT-M. Embryology staff is highly experienced and they can deal with almost all known genetic conditions.
+Cost for PGS ( PGT-A) and PGD ( PGT-M) in Greece, is highly competitive in comparison to the rest of Europe and the US.

 PGD , which is now called actually PGT-A is pre impantation selection and involves screening single cells from embryos for chromosomal disorders (aneuploides).
 The testing is performed by sampling embryos, through a special embryo biopsy technique, prior to embryo transfer and during IVF.
-The goal is to identify abnormal aneuploidical embryos, so that they will not be transferred.
+The goal is to identify abnormal aneuploid embryos, so that these, will not be transferred.

-So, in PGD we already know there is a potential for abnormality and we screen embryos for this in order to ensure that will not pass on to the implanted embryo, which will conclude into a pregnancy, whereas in PGS we are unaware of a particular abnormality and we screen for chromosomal age related problems.
+So, in PGD we already know there is a potential for abnormality and we screen embryos for this in order to ensure that will not pass on to the implanted embryo, which will conclude into a pregnancy, whereas in PGS we are unaware of a particular abnormality and we screen for chromosome age related abnormalities.

 Repeated implantation failure

 Recurrent pregnancy loss

 Also PGS can be used when one of the couple has got balanced or reciprocal translocations at their chromosomes in order not to pass them on to the offspring.
 In that case is usually called PGT-SR